llvm/llvm-project/clang/docs/UsersManual.rst

 Strict Aliasing
 ^^^^^^^^^^^^^^^

-Strict aliasing (TBAA) is turned off by default in clang-cl at optimization levels O3 and below, and turned on at Ofast.
+Strict aliasing (TBAA) is always off by default in clang-cl.
 Whereas in clang, strict aliasing is turned on by default for all optimization levels.

-To enable LLVM optimizations based on strict aliasing rules (e.g., optimizations based on type of expressions in C/C++), user will need to explicitly pass `-fstrict-aliasing` to clang-cl when compiling at O3 and below.
+To enable LLVM optimizations based on strict aliasing rules (e.g., optimizations based on type of expressions in C/C++), user will need to explicitly pass `-fstrict-aliasing` to clang-cl.